backstage/backstage/docs/plugins/new-backend-system.md

 ### Modules

 Modules use the plugin Extension Points to add new features for plugins.
 They might for example add an individual Catalog Entity Provider, or one or more Scaffolder Actions.
-Modules basically plugins for plugins.
+Modules are basically plugins for plugins.

 Each module may only extend a single plugin, and the module must be deployed together with that plugin in the same backend instance.
 Modules may however only communicate with their plugin through its registered extension points.